dbrant/licheepi-nano-buildroot/README.md

 A successful build will produce a `output/images` folder.
 That folder contains a `sdcard.img` file that can now be written to the bootable SD card.
 For example:

+Note: the `post-image.sh` script contains the `genimage` call where you can change the output directory where the final image is written.

 ```sh
 sudo dd if=output/images/sdcard.img of=DEVICE # e.g. /dev/sd?, etc
 ```